 To honour the Son is to listen, and obey everything that He says.
 Luke 9:35 accounts God speaking out of the cloud commanding all to obey the words of the Son,

 Then a voice came out of the cloud, saying, “This is My Son, My Chosen One; listen to Him!” – Luke 9:35

 Many in the church today do not want to listen to what Jesus has to say to them.
 Their ministers did not teach them to practise self-reflection, or to know God’s directives and obey them on a daily basis.
-Instead, their members are encouraged to summon God at their time of need to fulfill their desires.
+Instead, their members are encouraged to summon God at their time of need to fulfil their desires.
 Their prayers are populated with personal concerns as opposed to the agenda of the kingdom.
 Such churches operate ostensibly from the vision of the Great Commission, but they have set their minds on the interests of men, not the interests of God.
 Indeed, one who honours God perseveres on the ways of God regardless of circumstances.
 And their faith will be tested through suffering.
 Jesus rebuked Peter when he tried to dissuade Him from the path of suffering,

 Jesus began to show His disciples that He must go to Jerusalem, and suffer many things from the elders and chief priests and scribes, and be killed, and be raised up on the third day.
 Peter took Him aside and began to rebuke Him, saying, “God forbid it, Lord!
 This shall never happen to You.”
 But He turned and said to Peter, “Get behind Me, Satan!
 You are a stumbling block to Me; for you are not setting your mind on God’s interests, but man’s.” – Matthew 16:21-23